Grivel-l/myPacker/README.md

 # MyPacker

-A packer which inject a shellcode to execute before the normal program execution
+An ELF packer which inject a shellcode to execute before the normal program execution